stunningric/iamhere/README.md

 You will be able to see the last 8 history, Delete which you want to delete and save the file.

-Again, review the change you made with git log --pretty=oneline --abbrev-commit
+Again, review the change you made git log --pretty=oneline --abbrev-commit

 Once, verified execute below command to push the changes into remote repo.